 Note: Colouring whisky is commonplace in Scottish, Irish and American blended whiskies, but uncommon in their single malts.
 In Australia it is rarely (if ever) practiced, and many distilleries expressly state that they do not colour their whisky; nevertheless it is not illegal in Australia nor is it banned under the Tasmanian whisky producer’s Code of Practice.

 Anything distilled in a still made of cast iron would emerge blacker than the devil’s backside, but it is unlikely any whisky was ever made in an iron pot, and in harbour taverns in convict days if you ordered a “whisky black” it arrived milky white, for it was a cocktail of whisky and laudanum—it was half morphine.
 But when Robert Hosken was bottling his first whisky it emerged from the chill filter almost transparent in colour.
 Mortified, Hosken added something that gave the young spirit a blackish character.
 ‘It wasn’t a lovely golden brown, it was a blackish-brown,’ Hosken's contract bottler David Thomas told me.
 Thomas assumed it was caramel colouring, but he never saw the colouring or the process and he suggested that the colourant used was almost certainly not—as the popular story goes—Parisian Essence.

 Other distillers have created black whiskies.
-Small Concern’s first whisky, aged in ex-cabernet wine casks began to shade into so gloomy brown they whipped it out of that dark cask.
+Small Concern’s first whisky, aged in ex-cabernet wine casks began to shade into so gloomy a brown they whipped it out of that dark cask.
 Lark Distillery achieved the blackest whisky ever.
-The first time they filled a Para Port cask the century-old staves were so heavily instilled with muscatt that even after a very short dip the whisky poured out so pitch black they decided they couldn’t even bottle it.
+The first time they filled a Para Port cask its century-old staves were so heavily instilled with muscatt that even after a very short dip the whisky poured out so pitch black they decided they couldn’t rescue it, let alone bottle it.